MizanMahadzir/Team-IMN/README.md

 4. To calculate area, user need to click the area box given.
 5. To calculate angle, user need to click the angle box given.

-# TRIANGLE LIBRARY
+# Triangle Library

-# GOLD STANDARD
+# Gold Standard

 Goal standard of this project is to determine various parameters of a triangle based on side and point given by the user.